jamesgol/woocommerce-cart-stock-reducer/README.md

 ## Changelog ##
+### 3.75 ###
+* Use WordPress object cache if enabled (Another major speed boost)
+* Add configurable setting to refresh expiration time of cart items when new items are added, viewing cart, viewing checkout, or viewing checkout payment page
+* Allow categories to be used to specify which items to expire from carts
+* Allow reducing and expiring of items to be configured globally as well as per item

 ### 3.50 ###
 * Add support for removing products from composites/containers (Thanks photogenic89)
 * Major speed increase for busy sites